 What Was The Theme For Mental Health Month 2021?

-In 2021, the theme for Mental Health Month was "Tools 2 Thrive," which focused on practical tools and coping skills for anyone.
-In 2022, the theme was "Back to Basics," which recognizes that society experienced huge changes during the pandemic, and we may all benefit from foundational information about mental health.
+In 2021, the theme for Mental Health Month was "Tools 2 Thrive", which focused on practical tools and coping skills for anyone to use.
+In 2022, the theme was "Back to Basics", which recognized that society underwent huge changes during the pandemic and focused on providing fundamental mental health information for all.